 - Saltine crackers

-- In a bowl, combine shrimp, tomatoes, onions, cucumber, jalapeno, lemon juice, cilantro, shrimp stock and ketchup.
-Season with about 1 teaspoon of salt or to taste.
+- In a bowl, combine shrimp, tomatoes, onions, cucumber, jalapeno, and cilantro.
+Add lime juice.

-- Divide into cocktail glasses and top with avocados and additional hot sauce, if desired.
-Serve with saltine crackers or tortilla chips.
+- Divide into cocktail glasses and serve with saltine crackers or tostadas.